 It is also easier to change eating habits permanently in small steps.
 A high fat and protein content in the diet is still not suitable for everyone.
 People with pre-existing conditions such as fat metabolism disorders, gout, or kidney diseases should rather exercise.
 When in doubt, it's a good idea to discuss dietary changes with your doctor!

 What role do carbohydrates play in your diet?
-Are you fans of carbohydrate-rich foods or have you perhaps already restricted your consumption?
+Are you fans of carbohydrate-rich foods, or have you perhaps already restricted your consumption?
+Have you had any weight loss success with a low-fat diet?
 Tell us about your experiences with low-carb eating!